Nectocaris: Ecology

 The unusual shape of the nectocaridid funnel has led to its interpretation as an eversible proboscis.
-Martin R Smith has suggested that it was used jet propulsion, though this has been rejected by other authors.
+Martin R. Smith and Jean-Bernard Caron have suggested that it was used for jet propulsion, though this has been questioned by other authors.
 The eyes of Nectocaris would have had a similar visual acuity to modern Nautilus (if they lacked a lens) or squid (if they did not).
 They are thought to have been freely-swimming nektonic organisms, that were either scavengers or predators on soft-bodied animals, using their tentacles to manipulate food items.